 Keith Spence – President & Partner, BSc.
 (Hons) Geology, MBA., FCIM.

 Mr. Spence held senior positions in investment banking & corporate banking, at Royal Bank of Canada (RBC) Capital Markets and Bank of Montreal (BMO) Capital Markets; where he was involved in corporate finance, mining finance, M & A and international financings.
-He has been involved in numerous international financings and investments.
+He has been involved in numerous international financings.

-He has conducted business in China, including numerous high-level negotiations and transactions; and was an early mover in China’s outbound investments in mining resources.
-He was also President of a foreign-joint venture mining company in western China.
-He is Co-Chairman of the Canadian mining valuation standards for mining projects; which is required by the Toronto Stock Exchange (TSX-V) and the Hong Kong Stock Exchange.
-He has written extensively on mining valuation.
+He has conducted business in China, including numerous high-level negotiations and transactions; in China’s outbound investments in mining resources.
+He was also CEO of a foreign-joint venture mining company in western China.
+He is Co-Chairman of the Canadian mining valuation standards for mining projects; required by the Toronto Stock Exchange (TSX-V) and the Hong Kong Stock Exchange.
+Mr. Spence has written extensively on mining valuation.
 He has appeared in the media and has been quoted on international mining investments, in leading press such as Bloomberg, Financial Times of London, South China Morning Post, Chinese media, The Globe & Mail and Reuters.

-Mr. Spence received the CIM Distinguished Lecturer Award, the Robert Elver Mineral Economics Award for outstanding contributions to Canadian mineral economics and was made a CIM Fellow for outstanding contributions to the Canadian minerals industry.
-He received the Queen Elizabeth II Diamond Jubilee Award, for contributions to Canada.
+Mr. Spence received the CIM Distinguished Lecturer Award, the Robert Elver Mineral Economics Award for outstanding contributions to Canadian mineral economics, was made a CIM Fellow and received the Queen Elizabeth II Diamond Jubilee Award, for contributions to Canada.
 A Commonwealth Scholar, he is a graduate of the Global Management Program at Harvard University, has an Honors B.Sc. in Geology (with Geophysics) from the University of Western Ontario and an MBA from the Ivey School of Business.

 Peng Mun Foo – Partner (China), MSc., CPA., Licensed Private Equity Fund Manager